 Why Live in Woodberry

-Woodberry, nestled in Baltimore's Jones Falls Valley, is a neighborhood rich in history and character.
-Originally an 18th-century mill town, Woodberry has transformed its historic mills into unique living spaces, attracting those who appreciate homes with character, such as stone facades and contemporary lofts.
-The area features a mix of Greek revival rowhomes, newer townhomes with modern amenities, and colonial houses with open floor plans and wooded backyards.
+Woodberry, nestled in Baltimore's Jones Falls Valley, is a neighborhood rich in history and architectural character.
+Originally an 18th-century mill town, Woodberry has transformed its historic mills into unique living spaces, attracting those who appreciate stone facades and contemporary lofts.
+In addition to townhomes with modern amenities, the area features a mix of Greek revival rowhomes and colonial houses with open floor plans and wooded backyards.
 Commuters benefit from a central tram station with routes to Druid Hill Park and Reisterstown Road, and proximity to major employers like Morgan State University and John Hopkins University.
 Local attractions include Woodberry Kitchen, known for its seasonal dishes, and Artifact Coffee for a relaxed brunch or coffee.
 Beer enthusiasts can enjoy nearby breweries like Pariah Brewing and Union Craft.
 For shopping, residents frequent Mondawmin Mall and local boutiques in neighboring Hampden.
-Cultural experiences are abundant with metal sculptures at Mandala Creations and art at the Amaranthine Museum.
+Metal sculptures at Mandala Creations and art at the Amaranthine Museum provide cultural experiences.
 Outdoor activities are plentiful, with Druid Hill Park offering a Zen garden and disc golf, and Woodberry Forest Park providing sports courts.
-The neighborhood's crime rate is comparable to the national average, offering a balanced living environment.
-Travel is convenient with access to Interstate 83, public transit, and airports like Baltimore/Washington International Thurgood Marshall Airport, 13 miles away.
+Travel is convenient with access to Interstate 83 and Baltimore/Washington International Thurgood Marshall Airport, 13 miles away.

 Frequently Asked Questions